BBVA/qed/rtd_docs/source/home/quickstart.rst

         Verify: OK

 And yes!
-We can verify the membership of "event 0"
+We can verify the membership of "event 0".

 2.4 Auto-verifying proofs.
 ++++++++++++++++++++++++++

-This process is similar to the previous one, but getting snapshots from the snapshot store in a transparent way.
+This process is similar to the previous one, but we get the snapshots from the snapshot store in a transparent way.

     .. code-block:: shell